AWeidenkopf/quiz-game/README.md

 - JavaScript
 - CSS Library: animate.style

+## Credits:

+- Sounds from : freesound.org/

 ## Next Steps:

 - [ ] Implement more categories
 - [ ] Give use to the score gained (maybe link the quiz game to a pet simulater game, where you are able to use the score/coins to buy things for your pet)
+- [ ] Add background music
+- [ ] Implement sound when the game ends